-- If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
+- If you need to make a transcript of a test script, complete it with the individual pupil at the end of the test, under test conditions.
 Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
-This is so that they can complete the appropriate online notification. - Make sure you have collected every test paper.
+This is so that they can complete the appropriate online notification. - Make sure you have collected every test script.
 Return them immediately to the senior member of staff who is responsible for collating the tests. - Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
-If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy tests for any reason.
+If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy test scripts for any reason. - Ensure that any unused test materials are stored securely until Friday 24 May 2019.

-2017 key stage 2 mathematics

-Administering the mathematics test Paper 1: Arithmetic
+2019 key stage 2 mathematics Administering Paper 1: arithmetic

-Print version product code: STA/17/7773/p ISBN: 978-1-78644-417-2 Electronic version product code: STA/17/7773/e ISBN: 978-1-78644-431-8
+Print version product code: STA/19/8229/p ISBN: 978-1-78957-132-5 Electronic version product code: STA/19/8229/e ISBN: 978-1-78957-144-8

-© Crown copyright and Crown information 2017
+© Crown copyright 2019

-Re-use of Crown copyright and Crown information in test materials
+Re-use of Crown copyright in test materials

-Subject to the exceptions listed below, the test materials on this website are Crown copyright or Crown information and you may re-use them (not including logos) free of charge in any format or medium in accordance with the terms of the Open Government Licence v3.0 which can be found on the National Archives website and accessed via the following link: www.nationalarchives.gov.uk/doc/open-government-licence.
-When you use this information under the Open Government Licence v3.0, you should include the following attribution: 'Contains public sector information licensed under the Open Government Licence v3.0' and where possible provide a link to the licence.
+Subject to the exceptions listed below, the test materials on this website are Crown copyright and you may re-use them (not including logos) free of charge in any format or medium in accordance with the terms of the Open Government Licence v3.0 which can be found on the National Archives website and accessed via the following link: www.nationalarchives.gov.uk/doc/open-government-licence.
+When you use this information under the Open Government Licence v3.0, you should include the following attribution: 'Contains material developed by the Standards and Testing Agency for 2019 national curriculum assessments and licensed under Open Government Licence v3.0' and where possible provide a link to the licence.